FreshRSS/FreshRSS/docs/en/developers/05_Release_new_version.md

 );
 ```

-And here’show this table works:
+And here’s how this table works:

 * on the left you can find the N version, on the right the N+1 version;
 * the `x.y.z.z-dev` versions are **all** updated to `edge`;